LINBIT/drbd-utils/README-windrbd.md

 ======================

-These drbd-utils can be also built for DRBD for Windows (WinDRBD), except for drbdmon (coming soon) and the drbd-83 and drbd-84 utilities (which don't and never exist for Windows, driver is based on DRBD 9)
+These drbd-utils can be also built for DRBD for Windows (WinDRBD), except for drbdmon (coming soon) and drbd-84 utilities (which don't and never exist for Windows, driver is based on DRBD 9)

 To clone this, do a